gperonato/GHCitySim/README.md

 License
 ---------------------
 GHCitySim: set of Grasshopper components for interfacing with CitySim, started by Giuseppe Peronato
-Copyright (c) 2016-2018, Ecole polytechnique fédérale de Lausanne (EPFL)
+Copyright (c) 2016-2017, Ecole polytechnique fédérale de Lausanne (EPFL)
 Laboratory of Integrated Performance in Design (LIPID)

-Further development conducted at Uppsala University, Sweden.
-Division of Construction Engineering, 2019
+Furtther
-Developer: Giuseppe Peronato <giuseppe.peronato@angstrom.uu.se>
+Developer: Giuseppe Peronato, giuseppe.peronato@angrom.uu.se

 GHCitySim is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.